 The members of the South Central Wisconsin YA Consortium are responsible for the coordination and delivery of YA services to students in our region.
 These members provide training based on statewide YA curriculum guidelines endorsed by business and industry.

-Under the YA design, students are enrolled in academic classes to meet high school graduation requirements, in a YA-related instruction class and are employed by a participating employer under the supervision of a skilled mentor.
+Under the YA design, students are enrolled in academic classes to meet high school graduation requirements, in a YA-related instruction class and employed by a participating employer under the supervision of a skilled mentor.

 Interested?
 Contact your school's guidance counselor to learn of the opportunities with your school.